DewofyourYouth/DewofyourYouth.github.io/_posts/2018-07-25-some-things-i-like-july-25.md

 While I'm not excited about KaiOS being proprietary, I think this new "feature phone plus" market could be fertile grounds for developing/incubating a open source OS for mobile.
 My reasoning is that the KaiOS feature phone+ market is a new niche that the two giants (iOS and Android) haven't totally cornered yet, so there is room for a FOSS contender to emerge.

-I'd be interested to know your thoughts on this?
+I'd be interested to know your thoughts on this.
 Am I being naive?
 What haven't I considered?